carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

 .. code-block:: c++

-  /// @brief The map for a single function's stack frame.
+  /// The map for a single function's stack frame.
 One of these is
   ///        compiled as constant data into the executable for each function.
   ///
   /// Storage of metadata values is elided if the %metadata parameter to